 The term printables has grown in popularity over the years, possibly because of mommy blogging and the newfound interest in homemaking, homeschooling, and meal planning.
 As a result, many homeschool blogs and websites regularly offer free printable resources that can be used to supplement your existing curriculum, or even work as part of an eclectic approach to home education.

 As a full-time writer, I don’t have the time to scour the internet for homeschool freebies for my kids.
 That said, I tip my hat to those who come up with full lesson plans from various bits and pieces they find online.
 Pinterest can be a powerful search tool for finding these, as can sites such as Free Homeschool Deals and Homeschool Giveaways.
 Educents also offers regular free worksheets and lesson plans.

 5. Distance Learning

 For those who live a minimalist lifestyle, travel frequently, or lack the ability to buy and store a library of books and resources, there is also the possibility of using solely digital and distance-learning tools.
-My family has had great success with the tools offered for free by sites like Khan Academy, as well as the higher-ed aggregate Coursera, which allows older students to audit a course at no cost.
+My family has had great success with the tools offered for free by sites like Khan Academy, which allows older students to audit a course at no cost.
 If your child does well learning from videos, and you want to gauge his or her interest or aptitude before investing in an expensive curriculum, this option may be for you.